African fintech OPay is reportedly raising $400M at over $1.5B valuation – TechCrunch

 Chinese-backed and Africa-focused fintech platform OPay is in talks to raise up to $400 million, The Information reported today.
-The fundraising is coming two years after OPay announced two funding rounds in 2019 — $50 million in June and $120 million Series B in November.
+The fundraising is coming two years after OPay announced two funding rounds in 2019 — $50 million in June and a $120 million Series B in November.

 The $170 million raised so far came from mainly Chinese investors who have collectively begun to bet big on African startups over the past few years.
-Some of them include SoftBank, Sequoia Capital China, IDG Capital, SoftBank Ventures Asia, GSR Ventures, Source Code Capital.
+Some of them include SoftBank, Sequoia Capital China, IDG Capital, SoftBank Ventures Asia, GSR Ventures and Source Code Capital.

 In 2018, Opera, popularly known for its internet search engine and browser, launched the OPay mobile money platform in Lagos.
 It didn’t take long for the company to expand aggressively within the city using ORide, a now-defunct ride-hailing service, as an entry point to the array of services it wanted to offer.
 Since then, the company has tested several verticals — OBus, a bus-booking platform (also defunct); OExpress, a logistics delivery service; OTrade, a B2B e-commerce platform; OFood, a food delivery service, among others.